 When the timer goes off, remove the stuffed gnocchi with a slotted spoon and leave to rest on the baking paper while you prepare the next batch.
 Once all the gnocchi have been boiled, heat up a tablespoon of oil in a frying pan (different to the one you used for the filling).

 Fry the boiled gnocchi in batches until they are all golden and toasted on either side.
 Ready to be served with a delicious sauce!

 This sauce is super simple and tasty.
-You can really eat these stuffed gnocchi with any simple sauce which is reasonably plain – after the effort you’ve put in to making the delicious sauce, you really don’t want a sauce that will compete with or overwhelm the flavours.
+You can really eat this stuffed gnocchi with any simple sauce which is reasonably plain – after the effort you’ve put into making the delicious sauce, you really don’t want a sauce that will compete with or overwhelm the flavours.